-The FA has been working with the Sports Grounds Safety Authority (SGSA) and DCMS to agree appropriate spectator levels for matches at Steps 3 - 6.
-Please note this guidance is only applicable for clubs in Tier 1 and 2 Covid-19 Alert Level regions.
+The FA has been working with the Sports Grounds Safety Authority (SGSA) and DCMS to agree appropriate spectator levels for matches at Tiers 3-6 of the Women's Football Pyramid.
+Please note this guidance is only applicable for clubs in Tier 1 and 2 Covid-19 Alert Level Regions.